mbagg4152/protein-flavonoid-thesis-project/README.md

 If there are more than 3 points, then a call to `Plane.find_best_fit` is made in order to find the equation for the plane of best fit.

 #### `Plane.find_best_fit`
+Using the list of atoms for the plane, the program then makes all unique groups of 3 atoms then

 ### `Equation`